This unmarked lantern was probably made by the Pitner Gasoline Lighting Co., Chicago, IL,

 The lantern on the left is in John Shook's collection.

-Model L44S (right) for Sears has the same burner as the L14's and a direction disk on the separate filler cap.
+Model L44S (right image), badged for Sears Roebuck & Co., has the same burner as the Model L14's

 Another Junior model, L47PA uses gasoline or kerosene.